thegridelectric/gridworks-scada/docs/optimal_control.md

 The main challenge in MPC is formulating the appropriate optimization problem.
 In existing literature, it is typically formulated as a continuous optimization problem, incorporating system dynamics as constraints.
 However, the inherent complexity of heat pump and thermal energy storage systems (characterized by discrete on/off and charge/discharge behavior, along with nonlinear dynamics) makes it challenging to model them in such a way without resulting in a Mixed-Integer Nonlinear Programming (MINLP) formulation, which is notoriously difficult to solve efficiently from a computational standpoint.

 GridWorks' approach avoids this issue by recognizing that determining the optimal control sequence for a HP+TES system over time can be formulated as a shortest path problem.
 By defining a discrete set of feasible states at each time step, the problem can be modeled as a directed graph, where nodes represent available system states and edges represent valid transitions between them.
-Each edge is assigned a cost corresponding to the cost of electricity required to move from the tail node (state $x_t$) to the head node (state $x_{t+1}$) under the circumstances of that given time step (weather, house parameters, heat pump parameters, electricity price).
+Each edge is assigned a cost $c_t$ corresponding to the cost of electricity required to move from the tail node (state $x_t$) to the head node (state $x_{t+1}$) under the circumstances of that given time step (weather, house parameters, heat pump parameters, electricity price).

 <img src="img/node_edge.png" style="display: block; margin-left: auto; margin-right: auto; width: 240px; margin-bottom: 20px">

-<u>Example computing edge cost</u>
+### Example computing edge cost $c_t$

 Between times $t$ and $t+1$: